conduktor/conduktor-coding-challenge/README.md

 - I should be able to set a Kafka bootstrap address
 - I should be able to view all the topics
 - I should be able to select a topic and consume its data
+- The application should not rely on consumer group but custom partition assignment
 - I should be able to see the records flowing without the UI to be stuck
 - I should be able to stop the consumption, select another topic, then consume it etc.